Denmark Vesey: Historical debate

-In 2001, Michael P. Johnson criticized three histories of Vesey and the conspiracy published in 1999, based on his study of the primary documents.
-He suggested that historians had over-interpreted the available evidence, which was gathered at the end of Vesey's life from the testimony of witnesses under great pressure in court.
-He said historians too wholeheartedly accepted such witness testimony as fact, and notes specific "interpretive improvisations."
-For instance, historians have described Vesey's physical appearance, which was not documented at all in the court record.
-Free black carpenter Thomas Brown, however, who on occasion worked with Vesey, described him as a "large, stout man."

-In a response to Johnson's work, Philip D. Morgan notes that in the 19th century, Vesey was once described as a mulatto or free person of color by William Gilmore Simms.
-Simms, however, never met Vesey and incorrectly placed him in Haiti during the 1791 revolt.
+In 2001, Michael P. Johnson criticized three histories of Vesey and the conspiracy that was published in 1999.
+Based on his study of the primary documents, he suggested that historians had overinterpreted the evidence gathered at the end of Vesey's life from the testimony of witnesses under tremendous pressure in court.
+He said historians too wholeheartedly accepted such witness testimony as fact and noted specific "interpretive improvisations."
+For instance, historians have described Vesey's physical appearance, which was not documented in the court record.
+However, the free black carpenter Thomas Brown, who occasionally worked with Vesey, described him as a "large, stout man."
+In response to Johnson's work, Philip D. Morgan notes that in the 19th century, Vesey was once described as a mulatto or free person of color by William Gilmore Simms, who however, never had met Vesey and incorrectly placed him in Haiti during the 1791 revolt.
 Trial records, moreover, identified him as a free "black" man.
 Some historians from 1849 to the 1990s described him as a mulatto.
-Free black carpenter Thomas Brown, who knew and sometimes worked with Vesey, described him as having dark skin.
+The free black carpenter Thomas Brown, who knew and sometimes worked with Vesey, described him as having dark skin.
 Lacking substantial documentation to refute Thomas Brown's recollections, since the later 20th century historians have described him as black.
 Despite Brown's recollections, however, Philip Morgan suggests this transformation in ancestry represents modern sensibilities more than any evidence.

-Johnson found that the two versions of the court manuscript transcripts disagreed with each other, and contained material not found in the official report of the court.
-He concluded that the report was an attempt by the Court to suggest that formal trials had been held, when the proceedings did not follow accepted procedures for trials and due process.
-Their proceedings had been held in secret and some defendants could not confront their accusers.
+Johnson found that the two versions of the court manuscript transcripts disagreed and contained material not in the court's official report.
+He concluded that the report was an attempt by the Court to suggest that formal trials had been held since the proceedings had not followed accepted procedures for trials and due process.
+Their proceedings had been held secretly, and some defendants could not confront their accusers.
 After Vesey and the first five conspirators were executed, the Court approved the arrest of another 82 suspects in July, more than twice as many as had been arrested in June.
 Johnson suggested that, after public criticism, the Court was motivated to prove there was a conspiracy.